THE BASICS: WHAT IS AN AUDIO INTERFACE?

-An audio interface is simply a device that converts the analog signal into a digital signal that your computer can understand and process.
-A non USB microphone has a so-called XLR (External Line Return) connection to it and it can’t be plugged straight into a computer.
+An audio interface simply converts the analogue signal into a digital signal that your computer can understand and process.
+A non-USB microphone has a so-called XLR (External Line Return) connection and can’t be plugged straight into a computer.

-In order for you to be able to connect an XLR microphone to a computer, you will need an audio-interface sometimes known as a sound-card or an ADDA (Analog to Digital Recording Digital to Analog Playback) converter.
-These audio-interfaces usually have at least one or more XLR input connections built into them.
-They are used to get an analog signal from a microphone or a musical instrument into the audio-interface.
-Then the audio gets amplified and it will pass through an analog to digital converter which is built into the soundcard itself.
-After that, the audio travels via a USB cable from the audio-interface to the computer.
+For you to be able to connect an XLR microphone to a computer, you will need an audio interface, sometimes known as a sound card or an ADDA (Analog to Digital Recording, Digital to Analog Playback) converter.
+These audio interfaces usually have at least one or more XLR input connections built into them.
+They are used to get an analogue signal from a microphone or a musical instrument into the audio interface.
+Then, the audio gets amplified, and it will pass through an analog-to-digital converter, which is built into the soundcard itself.
+After that, the audio travels via a USB cable from the audio interface to the computer.

-To illustrate this concept better here is a diagram that will explain everything from a visual point of view.
+To illustrate this concept better, here is a diagram that explains everything from a visual point of view.

 WHAT IS A USB MICROPHONE?

-A USB microphone is an all-in-one device that incorporates all the components I mentioned above into a more portable package.
-This type of microphone might be particularly useful while traveling but in more professional applications it can be quite limited.
-A USB microphone in simple terms is an XLR microphone with an audio-interface incorporated into each other.
-It definitely looks like a microphone but inside it has more components than a simple XLR microphone.
+A USB microphone is an all-in-one device that incorporates all the abovementioned components into a more portable package.
+This type of microphone might be particularly useful while travelling, but it can be pretty limited in more professional applications.
+In simple terms, a USB microphone is an XLR microphone with an audio interface incorporated into each other.
+It definitely looks like a microphone, but inside, it has more components than a simple XLR microphone.
 Many times you will find a headphone jack and a volume knob on the body of the microphone.
-This will turn it not just in a recording audio-interface AD converter but also into a playback audio-interface DA converter.
+This will turn it not just into a recording audio interface AD converter but also into a playback audio interface DA converter.

 LIMITATIONS OF A USB MICROPHONE.

 The main limitation of a USB microphone is that it is not expandable.
-This means that a USB Mic can not be linked with another USB Mic nor can be used with another one on the same computer at the same time.
-This implies huge limitations since as a podcaster you might at some point interview a guest in-person or maybe get a co-host on your show.
+This means that a USB Mic can not be linked with another USB Mic, nor it can be used with another one on the same computer at the same time.
+This implies huge limitations since, as a podcaster, you might at some point interview a guest in person or maybe get a co-host on your show.

 ADVANTAGES OF A USB MICROPHONE.